Signs of Child Sexual Abuse

 Recognizing molestation signs can help you identify child sexual abuse quickly.
 Discovering your child has been sexually abused is devastating, but recognizing it early allows you to provide your child with critical support and intervention to facilitate healing and minimize long-term harm.

-If your child has been sexually abused while in the care of a school, church, or other institution, our dedicated and compassionate Pennsylvania injury attorneys may be able to help you recover significant financial compensation and access to support and services for your family.
+If your child has been sexually abused while in the care of a school, church, or other institution, our dedicated and compassionate Pennsylvania personal injury attorneys may be able to help you recover significant financial compensation and access to support and services for your family.
 Contact us today for a free consultation.

 Signs of Sexual Abuse in Children